eclipse-edc/Connector/extensions/control-plane/api/management-api/management-api-configuration/README.md

 ## Authentication

-If you want to secure the DataManagement API, you need to provide a module which implements the `AuthenticationService` interface (e.g. `:extensions:common:auth:auth-tokenbased` or `:extensions:common:auth:auth-basic`).
+If you want to secure the Management API, you need to provide a module which implements the `AuthenticationService` interface (e.g. `:extensions:common:auth:auth-tokenbased` or `:extensions:common:auth:auth-basic`).